You're Living All Over Me: Legacy

 The album is considered a classic of indie and alternative rock.
 In 1995, it was ranked fifth on Alternative Press magazine's "Top 99 Albums of '85 to '95" list.
 In 2005, it was placed at number 31 on Spin's list of the 100 greatest albums from 1985 through to 2005.
 Pitchfork included You're Living All Over Me at number 40 on its 2002 list of the best albums of the 1980s, and at number 46 on a new edition of the list published in 2018.
 Beats Per Minute listed the record as the 17th-best album of the 1980s.
-Acclaimed Music ranked You're Living All Over Me as the 429th-most acclaimed album of all time.
 It was included in the book 1001 Albums You Must Hear Before You Die.
+It is J. Mascis' favorite album that Dinosaur Jr. made.
+Pitchfork wrote in 2018, "Nothing about Dinosaur Jr.'s chaotic music should have worked. [...]
+But on You're Living All Over Me, the western Massachusetts trio made it mesh, and, in the process, altered the fabric of independent rock music forever."

 You're Living All Over Me has also proven to be greatly influential, especially on the shoegaze genre.
 Kevin Shields of My Bloody Valentine has named the album, among others, as an influence on his band's seminal You Made Me Realise EP; the two bands would eventually tour together.
 Several sources recognize the album's influence on Nirvana.
 The title of the song "Little Fury Bugs" from Death Cab for Cutie's 2000 album We Have the Facts and We're Voting Yes is a reference to "Little Fury Things".

 In 2005, You're Living All Over Me was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

 In 2011, Nick Attfield wrote a book about the album as part of Continuum's 33⅓ series.

+In 2016, Josh Gray of Clash wrote: "Living...s influence on every major late 80s/early 90s guitar act cannot be overstated: it is likely that there would be no Bleach or Doolittle without it.
+Even Dinosaur Jr. themselves, upon reforming their original line-up twenty years later, seemed to single out this album as a high water mark of sound and energy that they would aim to recapture.
+Though its successor Bug turned out to be the band's breakthrough album, it was here that they set the sonic template they would continue to work from on every consequent record."

+In 2023, Decibel wrote: "You’re Living All Over Me is unquestionably one of the most important records in the development of alternative rock.
+This is a stone-cold fact.
+Four years before grunge catapulted underground music into the mainstream, Dinosaur Jr. laid out a practical blueprint for freaky, noisy “ear-bleeding country.”
+This is a style that has maintained its currency and continues to be particularly popular in contemporary music, even if it was more of an accidental invention for Dinosaur Jr., reflecting the trio’s enthusiasm for Black Sabbath and R.E.M."